-Disabled Students’ Allowances (DSAs) are available to fund disability related course costs incurred whilst studying.
+Disabled Students’ Allowances (DSAs) fund disability related course costs incurred whilst studying.
 The Disability Service can tell you if you are eligible and help you to apply.

-DSA applications are submitted to the relevant funding body, depending on the applicant’s place of residency in the UK.
-It is not necessary to have a confirmed place on a course to apply for DSAs and an application can be made upon receipt of a course offer.
-Students who are already studying an eligible course can apply in the same way.
+Applications are submitted to your student funding body.
+You don’t need to have a confirmed place on a course to apply for DSAs.
+We suggest making an application as soon as you have your course offer.
+Students who are already studying can apply in the same way.

 - Student Finance England

 - Student Finance Northern Ireland